-Contagious Cities is an international cultural project which supports local conversations around the global challenges of epidemic preparedness.
+Contagious Cities was an international cultural project which supported local conversations around the global challenges of epidemic preparedness.
+The project was staged across four global cities: Berlin, Geneva, Hong Kong and New York.
+It ran from September 2018 to September 2019.

 Microbes, migration and the metropolis